PopnPrimp/popgym/_posts/2018-03-31-transpecos3.md

 categories:
 - update
 layout: post
-subtitle: Join us for a Pop Up Self Defense Workshop at Trans Pecos on March 24th!
+subtitle: Join us for a Pop Up Self Defense Workshop at Trans Pecos on March 31st!
 ---

 ![Pop Gym at Trans Pecos](/assets/transpecos3.jpg)

 Palm Heels for the people!
 Don't get that joke?
 No worries!
-Come by this FREE Pop Gym Pop Up workshop at Trans Pecos at 11:15 AM to learn some introductory skills that will keep you feeling safe.
+Come by this FREE Pop Gym Pop Up workshop at Trans Pecos at 12:00 PM to learn some introductory skills that will keep you feeling safe.
 We'll be covering the basics: stretching, conditioning, technique, and theory, with the hope that participants will leave with some super useful foundations that will aid them in the day-to-day.
 Mix that in with some sweat and some movement, and you'll have an accessible and confidence-boosting good time for all.
 Whether you are a beginner, or someone with experience, come work it out with us!

 Open to all ages!
 We'll be moving around, so participants should wear clothing in which they are comfortable stretching and sweating.